 The Rayleigh PDF is not symmetrical and the mean value is not equal to 1.
-Instead, r ≅ 1.25 σo and σr @ 0.655 σo.
+Instead, r ≅ 1.25 σo and σr ≅ 0.655 σo.

-As an illustration of this, Fig. 21 shows the vibration response of the tip of a cantilever beam resonance to random excitation at the base.
-The histogram of the peak magnitudes, |Ai|, (which are proportional to the peak stresses in the beam) is shown compared to the Rayleigh distribution in Fig. 22.
-This result is used in fatigue analysis (see Section 3.3)
+As an example, Figure 3.20 displays the vibration response of the tip of a cantilever beam resonance to random excitation at the base.
+The histogram of the peak magnitudes, |Ai|, which are proportional to the peak stresses in the beam, is shown compared to the Rayleigh distribution in Figure 3.21.
+The results are then used in fatigue analysis (see Section 3.3.)